0-harshit-0/0-harshit-0/blogs/pyqt.md

 - [Skip to learning resources](#more-reading-material).
-- PyQT library serves as a bridge for C++ Qt framework.
+- The PyQT library serves as a bridge for C++ Qt framework.
 - You can use it to create feature-rich cross-platform GUI (I've only tried on Windows 😜).
 Useful when CLI is not enough.
-- Python, also have tkinter which relies on TK GUI toolkit.
+- Python also has tkinter, which relies on the TK GUI toolkit.
 I loved working with PyQt more than tkinter, because it offers useful toolings and full-featured widgets/layouts, so there's less boilerplate to manage.

 ## Widgets